auth0/docs/articles/client-platforms/angular2/08-calling-apis.md

   link: 'https://github.com/auth0-samples/auth0-angularjs2-systemjs-sample/tree/master/08-Calling-Api',
 }) %>_

-The reason to implement authentication is to protect information.
-Auth0 provides an assortment of tools to assist you with end-to-end authentication in your application.
-Auth0 suggests you conform to RFC standard by sending the token through Authorization header.
+Auth0 exposes an assortment of API endpoints to assist you with authentication in your application.
+Auth0 suggests you conform to the RFC standard by sending the token through Authorization header when calling an API.

 ## Meet AuthHttp